-- If you serve snacks during program time, feature a variety of fruits and vegetables! - Offer screen-free after-school programming. - Work to foster youth's love for music and dancing, reading, making art, exploring the outdoors, interacting with others, building and creating, and imagining. - Promote national Screen-Free Week, which is usually in early May (see www.screenfree.org for details).
-Help youth track their screen time and challenge them to reduce it.
+- Work to foster youth's love for music and dancing, reading, making art, exploring the outdoors, interacting with others, building and creating, and imagining. - Create hype around screen-free activities, ensure that popular screen-free choices are always available, and swap traditional video games with active-play video games. - Promote national Screen-Free Week, which is usually in early May.
+See www.screenfree.org for details.

-Active play time is important for lots of reasons: it gives youth opportunities to move their bodies, use their imagination, practice problem solving, and engage in social interactions that promote self-awareness and empathy.
-Plus, it increases physical fitness!

-- Give youth time to play outside in every season!
-Ensure access to playgrounds, gross fields, and portable equipment like balls. - Organize team games or field days that give everyone a chance to be active, no matter their athleticism. - Arrange activities to maximize active time and reduce time spent observing others or waiting for a turn.
+- Active play time is important for lots of reasons: it gives youth opportunities to move their bodies, use their imagination, practice problem solving, and engage in - Create spaces where youth may play outside in every season!
+Ensure access to playgrounds, grass fields, and portable equipment like balls. - Organize team games or field days that give everyone a chance to be active, no matter their athleticism.